Find and manage existing Google Accounts

 - Open the Transfer tool for unmanaged users.

-Tip: You can also access the tool on the right-hand side of your Admin console dashboard.
+Tip: You can also access the tool on the right-hand side of the Google Admin console dashboard.

 - A synchronization hasn't updated the data yet.
 This usually happens if you recently verified your domain.
 It can take a few hours for all accounts to appear.